T-1000: Terminator 2: Judgment Day (1991)

 In Terminator 2: Judgment Day, the T-1000 (portrayed by Robert Patrick) is sent back in time by Skynet, an artificial intelligence, to kill young John Connor (Edward Furlong).
 In the future, Connor leads the Human Resistance in a war against Skynet and its machines.

 Upon arriving in the past, the T-1000 ambushes an officer of the Los Angeles Police Department (LAPD) and takes on his identity, tracking down John through the police cruiser's on-board computer and eventually locating him in a shopping mall.
 A T-800 (Arnold Schwarzenegger), sent by the Resistance to protect John, shows up in time to stop the T-1000.
 Following a brief scuffle and a lengthy truck chase, the T-800 and John escape from the T-1000.

-The T-1000 visits John's foster home and takes the place of his foster mother, Janelle Voight (Jenette Goldstein), intending to wait for him to return, but John calls ahead and the T-800 is able to confirm that the T-1000 has infiltrated the house when it incorrectly names John's dog.
+The T-1000 visits John's home; kills and impersonates his foster mother, Janelle Voight (Jenette Goldstein); then kills her husband Todd (Xander Berkeley) when John calls home to warn them.
+The T-800 confirms that the Voights are dead by tricking the T-1000 into incorrectly naming John's dog.

-At a mental hospital, the T-800 helps John rescue his institutionalized mother, Sarah Connor (Linda Hamilton), before the T-1000 can copy and terminate her.
+At a mental hospital, the T-800 helps John rescue his institutionalized mother, Sarah Connor (Linda Hamilton), before the T-1000 can kill and copy her.
 After tracking the Connors and the T-800 to Cyberdyne Systems headquarters, it gives chase and crashes a truck carrying liquid nitrogen into a steel mill.
 The T-1000 is frozen solid by the leaking liquid nitrogen, allowing the T-800 to shatter it with a single pistol round, although the pieces are soon thawed by the heat of the steel mill.
 Extended versions of the film released on home video include scenes that depict the T-1000 developing a glitch in its mimicry abilities after being frozen/shattered/thawed.
 At times, its hands and feet briefly adhere to whatever it is touching and take on the appearance of those objects.

-After the T-1000 reforms, the T-800 engages it in hand-to-hand combat, buying time for Sarah and John to flee, and the melee ends withs T-1000 impaling the T-800 which apparently renders the T-800 inoperable.
-The T-1000 then continues the hunt for John, unaware that the T-800 has reactivated itself using a backup power source.
+After the T-1000 reforms, the T-800 engages it in hand-to-hand combat, buying time for Sarah and John to flee, and the melee ends with the T-1000 impaling the T-800 through the chest and destroying its main power source.
+The T-1000 then continues the hunt for John, unaware that the T-800 has activated a backup power system.

-Having briefly made contact with Sarah earlier by stabbing her through the shoulder, the T-1000 copies her appearance and locates John, but is stopped by the real Sarah.
-It survives her shotgun blasts but is then hit by a round from the T-800's M79 grenade launcher, which detonates inside its chest.
-Thrown off balance by the deformation of its body, it topples off a catwalk and falls into a vat of molten steel, where it melts and dissolves.
+Having briefly made contact with Sarah earlier by stabbing her through the shoulder, the T-1000 copies her appearance and voice and lures John to itself.
+The real Sarah arrives to stop it, driving it back with several shotgun blasts, and the T-800 then fires a round from an M79 grenade launcher into its chest.
+The ensuing detonation badly deforms the T-1000, throwing it off balance: it ultimately topples off a catwalk and falls into a vat of molten steel, where it melts and dissolves.